- What Is Addiction?

 Extended periods of use, called ‘tweaking’, will force an addict to keep using more and more of the drug.
-They will stay awake and tweaked for days or even a week at a time.
+They will stay awake and tweak for days or even a week at a time.
 An episode may only end when they are arrested or hospitalized for psychotic, violent behavior or when their body simply cannot function any longer.

 Meth Addiction Effects